Morse foliations of codimension one on the sphere S^3: Introduction

 \section{Introduction}

 In this paper we study Morse foliations $\mathcal{F}$ of codimension one and of class $C^{\infty}$ of the sphere $S^{3}.$ Such a foliation $\mathcal{F}$ has finitely many singularities of conic or central type; outside these singularities $\mathcal{F}$ is a foliation in the usual sense.
-For each singularity $s$ there is an open neighborhood $U$ of $s$ homeomorphic to $R^{3},$ such that the leaves of the induced foliation $\mathcal{F}_{|U}$ are defined as the level sets of a Morse function $f:U\rightarrow R.$ Such a neighborhood $U$ will be called a \textit{trivial neighborhood} of $s.$
+For each singularity $s$ there is an open neighborhood $U$ of $s$ homeomorphic to $R^{3},$ such that the leaves of the induced foliation $\mathcal{F}_{|U}$ are defined as the level sets of a Morse function $f:U\rightarrow R.$ Such a neighborhood $U$ will be called a \textit{trivial neighborhood} of $s.$ The complete definition of Morse foliations will be given at the beginning of the next section.

 Each Morse foliation can be transformed by a modification which will be referred to as a \textit{Morse modification. }This modification is defined locally and moves conic singularities to nearby leaves.
 A \textit{\ Morse component }$\mathcal{M}$ is a Morse foliation defined on the solid torus $D^{2}\times S^{1}$ which contains one center, one conic singularity and all the non-singular leaves of $\mathcal{M}$ are either tori or 2-spheres. \